Dipole-dipole forces

 Permanent dipole-dipole interactions

 This means that when different hydrogen chloride molecules approach each other there will be an electrostatic attraction between the partially charged δ+ and δ- ends or poles of the molecules.
-This type of intermolecular bonding between polar molecules is called dipole-dipole bonding.
+This type of intermolecular bonding between these hydrogen chloride molecules is called dipole-dipole bonding.
 This is shown in the diagram below:

 The intermolecular bonding between polar molecules such as hydrogen chloride is called dipole-dipole bonding.